matbour/guardian/docs/reference/jwt.md

 JWS are particularly suitable when we want to transfer unencrypted but cryptographically unalterable data.
 For example, it can be a user id that we want to authenticate.
-Since the data is unalterable, when the user come back with JWT, we can simply verify the token signature.
+Since the data are unalterable, when the user come back with JWT, we can simply verify the token signature.

 The JWS consists of three distinct parts.